 Snoring/Sleep Apnea Treatment

-Patients who snore can be an annoyance to themselves, as well as those trying to sleep nearby.
+Patients who snore can be an annoyance to themselves, but especially to those trying to sleep nearby.
 However, many people don’t realize that snoring can be a sign of a more serious problem called Sleep Apnea.
-In this condition, a person actually stops breathing during sleep, which greatly reduces the amount of rest they get, and predisposes them to other medical problems.
+People with this condition actually stop breathing during sleep, which greatly reduces the amount of oxygen they get.
+The body wakes them up many times during the night and thus results in them not getting enough rest, hence the daytime sleepiness/tiredness.
+It also predisposes them to other medical problems.

 Dentists Treat Sleep Apnea, Too

-If you have trouble tolerating continuous positive airway pressure (CPAP) therapy or prefer an alternate treatment for sleep apnea, talk to an AADSM dentist today.
+If you have trouble tolerating continuous positive airway pressure (CPAP) therapy or prefer an alternate treatment for sleep apnea, talk to our dentists about possible treatment options.
 Oral appliance therapy can help you and your bed partner get a good night’s sleep, and it will improve your health and quality of life.